 Cameron Highlands is the place to go if you want to be in Malaysia’s mountains.
 This hill station, which is also one of Malaysia’s oldest tourist destinations, was founded in the 1930s and is now home to a varied population that has influenced the culture.
 Tea plantations that are mesmerising, excellent weather, tumbling waterfalls, strawberry farms, and beautiful orchards are all reasons to come here.

-The planned city of Putrajaya, located approximately 30 kilometres from Kuala Lumpur, is one of Malaysia’s most scenic tourist sites and is home to the government’s administrative body.
+The planned city of Putrajaya, located approximately 30 kilometres from Kuala Lumpur, is one of the most scenic places to visit in Malaysia and is home to the government’s administrative body.
 This developed metropolis, which is home to spectacular architecture, monuments, green areas, opulent parks, and other tourist attractions, shows Malaysia’s ambition and vision for the future.
 Above all, it’s a fantastic place to sample Malaysia’s nightlife.
 It’ll be attractively illuminated at night, with a plethora of trendy bars and clubs drawing you in.
 The city is also sparsely populated, making it one of Malaysia’s most unusual and serene tourist destinations.